 Hidden Costs of Plastic

-- Regulatory fines — India's plastic ban carries penalties of up to ₹1 lakh for businesses found using prohibited items
+- Regulatory fines — India's plastic ban carries penalties of up to ₹1 lakh

 The Verdict

 For most food service businesses operating at scale, the true cost of bagasse tableware is equal to or lower than plastic when all factors are considered.
-For businesses that value brand reputation and long-term regulatory compliance, the case is even stronger.